 Louis CK has a joke where he lambasts anyone who complains about the speed of their mobile phone by saying, “Give it a second!
 It’s going to space.
 Could you give it a second?”
 Yesterday, during Apple’s keynote on the redesign of iOS 7, I kept thinking about CK’s joke while trawling through the stream of criticism and snark on Twitter.
 It’s a bummer to think that it’s acceptable to go from complete ignorance of a product’s existence to a staunchly held opinion on its quality in a only few minutes.
 And, without even using it!
 Could you give it a second?

-Granted, I couldn’t resist a potshot of my own, but perhaps it is worth exercising some generosity of perspective before I mewl to strangers on the internet.
+Granted, I couldn’t resist some potshots of my own, but perhaps it is worth exercising some generosity of perspective before I mewl to strangers on the internet.
 This perspective doesn’t negate the problems, but at least offers some sympathy as to what might have caused them.

 A Lack of Consistency